The Counselling Shed

 If you are thinking of having counselling then you may have some questions.
 Listed below are answers to the questions that I frequently get asked.
 If you have questions related to my service that are not answered below then please do not hesitate not get in touch.

 Talking about what is troubling us, particularly for men, still carries some stigma in society and many can feel that they don’t want to ‘go down that route’.
 I think this has something to do with what shame researcher Brené Brown has said, ‘Basically, men live under the pressure of one unrelenting message: Do not be perceived as weak.’
-This message is driven into us as boys from such an early age that the thought opening up about what is really going on inside us can feel strange, odd, unfamiliar and/or threatening.
-Medication is a route than some men and women decide to take and for some, medication can support the way back to feeling better.
-However, many medications come with a long list of side effects and some are known to profoundly alter the neurological wiring of the brain.
-Talking has no such side effects but it does require us to be able to tolerate sitting with the discomfort of our vulnerability.
+This message is driven into boys from such an early age that the thought of opening up about what is really going on inside can feel strange, odd, unfamiliar and threatening.

 Each counselling session lasts for 50 minutes, however, the number of sessions is entirely your decision.
-Some clients feel that their problems are resolved after 5-6 sessions, for others it is 12-15 and others, if they are going through a particularly challenging period, decide that they would like my support over a longer period of time.
+For clients seeking general counselling, some feel that their problems are resolved after 5-6 sessions, for others it is 12-15 and others, if they are going through a particularly challenging period, decide that they would like my support over a longer period of time.

 It is never my intention to stretch things out as I only want to see you for as long as you are finding the sessions to be beneficial.